 - Wednesday morning thank you with an update towards goal

-- Finalize your email list, draft all emails and creative subject lines, and set up your email program (MailChimp, etc.) so that everything is automated.
-Prepare a thank-you email that is generated automatically once a donor gives.
-(If an automatic thank-you already exists, tailor it to Giving Tuesday gifts for a few days, then change it back.)
+- Finalize your email list, draft all emails and creative subject lines, and set up your email program (e.g., MailChimp) so that everything is automated.
+Prepare a thank you email that is generated automatically once a donor gives.
+(If an automatic thank you already exists, tailor it to Giving Tuesday gifts for a few days, then change it back.)
 Ensure that your website allows donors to give without any technical errors or difficulties.

 - Add a temporary pop-up to your website.
 While they are irritating, pop-ups have proven to be successful for campaigns.
 And make sure any accompanying messaging and branding—such as a pop-up or social media post—is consistent across all communications channels.

 - Think outside the box when it comes to how best to solicit your audience.
-Seek a matching gift from a donor to help drive gifts; include a solicitation in the Wednesday thank-you email; use a specific story from someone your organization serves.
-These extra touches or different ideas may make your campaign stand out from the crowd in unique ways, motivating more donors.
+Seek a matching gift from a donor to help drive gifts; include a solicitation in the Wednesday thank you email; use a specific story from someone your organization serves.
+These extra touches may make your campaign stand out from the crowd, motivating more donors.

-If you are spending more than a couple days putting together a Giving Tuesday campaign, then yes, your ROI will not be that great.
+If you are spending more than a couple of days putting together a Giving Tuesday campaign, then yes, your ROI will not be that great.
 But success on Giving Tuesday depends on having a strategy in place—so use these strategies to head into December with a win to kick off your end-of-year giving!